Analytic Continuation of Quantum Monte Carlo Data: Optimal Stochastic Regularization Approach: Conclusion

-To conclude, we developed a new regularization approach for the analytic continuation of numerical data from imaginary to real axis.
-The method is the best possible regularization in sense of (\ref{mean_deviation}), so that we produce an optimal regularization matrix given a class of possible solutions and errorbar of the input data.
+To conclude, we have developed a new regularization approach (stochastic regularization) to the problem of analytic continuation of numerical data from the Matsubara frequencies to the real axis.
+The method is the best possible regularization in sense of (\ref{mean_deviation}), so that we produce an optimal regularization matrix given a class of possible solutions and error bars of the input data.

+We have applied the proposed method to recover local densities of states of the single-band Hubbard model on a Bethe lattice at a low temperature.
+In contrast to a MaxEnt program, our algorithm was able to resolve peaks near the inner edges of the Hubbard bands at a value of $U$ where a Hubbard-Mott transition occurs.
+Such structures were seen before in a zero-temperature DMFT(D-DMRG) calculation by Karski \textit{et al}.

-An important property of the optimal regularization approach is its linearity with respect to the input data.
-This makes possible the continuation of the self-energy and off-diagonal Green's function components.
+Further development should benefit from an important property of the optimal regularization approach, its linearity with respect to the input data.
+It makes possible the continuation of a self-energy or of off-diagonal Green's function components.
 In principle, we could follow MaxEnt paradigm and put additional constrains like the requirement $A(\omega)\ge 0$.
 However this would make our scheme nonlinear and seriously reduce its flexibility.

-There is also negative consequences of the linearity of our approach: unphysical regions of negative DOS can occur for certain input data.
-It should also be noted that, accordingly to our observations, our method requires higher accuracy and larger number of Matsubara frequencies.
-In this case, our scheme has an advantage, as it is illustrated by the practical calculation for the Mott transition.
+There are also unfavourable consequences of the linearity of our approach: unphysical regions of negative DOS can occur for certain input data.
+Another problem of the scheme is related to its free parameters.
+In comparison with MaxEnt, more attention is needed from a user to obtain physical results.

+The proposed method probably can not serve as a complete replacement for MaxEnt due to the mentioned problems, but we believe that it can be helpful in qualitative resolving of more subtle spectral features which are irreproducible by MaxEnt.

-Authors are thankful to A.I.
-Lichtenstein and M.I.
-Katsnelson for useful discussions, and to P. Crompton for reading the text.
-The work was supported by ``Dynasty'' foundation and NWO grant 047.016.005.
+\ack Authors are thankful to A.I.
+Lichtenstein, M.I.
+Katsnelson, S. Biermann and J. Mravlje for useful discussions, and to P. Crompton for reading the text.
+The work was supported by ``Dynasty'' foundation, NWO grant 047.016.005 and RFBR grant 11-02-01443-a.
+It was also supported by the French ANR under project CorrelMat and IDRIS/GENCI under project 20111393.